kam535/wax-documentation/pages/file-breakdown.md

 ### **`_includes`**

 This folder contains all of the includes for the site.
 An include is a file that can have its contents pulled using a specific line of code (an include statement) into another file.
 Include files typically contain the code for an element, tool, or feature of a site, like a gallery, a word cloud, or a timeline.
-To call an include, you’ll add the following statement to the code of your page: `{% include nameofinclude %}`.
+To call an include, you’ll add the an [include tag](https://jekyllrb.com/docs/includes/) to the code of your page.
 For more on includes, see the [Includes section of the Jekyll documentation](https://jekyllrb.com/docs/includes/).

 * **`collection_gallery.html`**: Creates a clickable, filterable gallery of thumbnail images of your collection.
 See the [Browse page on the Wax demo site](https://minicomp.github.io/wax/collection/).
 * **`footer.html`:** The code for the footer (bottom section) of each page of the site.